 Miami Dolphins Foundation: Countywide Concussion Care Partnership

-The Miami Dolphins Foundation joined our mission in 2017, making it possible for the University of Miami and Countywide Concussion Care Program to continue providing baseline testing and concussion education to the student athletes of Miami-Dade County's 35 public high schools.
+The Miami Dolphins Foundation makes it possible for the University of Miami and Countywide Concussion Care Program to continue providing baseline testing and concussion education to the student athletes of Miami-Dade County's 35 public high schools.

-Approximately 15,000 students in all sports are baseline tested with the concussion protocol each year, setting a standard for concussion safety in educational institutions.
+Thanks to the Dolphins Foundation and Countywide Concussion Care, approximately 15,000 MDCPS students in all sports are baseline tested with the concussion protocol each year, setting a standard for concussion safety in educational institutions.

 Concussions are more widespread than you think.
 In 2013, almost 330,000 children aged 19 or younger were treated for a sports-related concussion or traumatic brain injury (TBI) in the United States, according to the CDC.
 But, that number only includes diagnosed cases; the real number of injured kids may be 50 to 75 percent higher.
 Most are […]

-This five-year partnership with Scythian Biosciences will assess the effectiveness of a new cannabinoid-based pill to treat concussion injuries.
+This five-year study will assess the effectiveness of a new cannabinoid-based pill to treat concussion injuries.
 Theis partnership aims to propel this research and potential treatment forward by using two classes of drugs in a combination that scientists believe will reduce brain inflammation and the immune response.
 Learn more at UM News.